abdul977/mcanlogde1/ENVIRONMENT_SETUP.md

    - Ensure your IP is whitelisted in MongoDB Atlas
    - Verify username/password are correct

-2. **Cloudinary Upload Issues**:
+2. **Supabase Upload Issues**:
-   - Verify all three Cloudinary credentials are correct
+   - Verify all Supabase credentials are correct (URL, anon key, service key)
-   - Check Cloudinary console for usage limits
+   - Check Supabase dashboard for storage bucket configuration
+   - Ensure storage buckets exist and have proper permissions

 4. **CORS Issues**:
    - Ensure FRONTEND_URL in backend .env matches your frontend URL